WHY DOES IT TAKE SUCH A LONG TIME TO REGISTER MY TRADE MARK?

 Once the application passes through the advertisement period, if it has not met with any objections, the mark can be registered, and a certificate is issued.

-With this in mind, the process is in fact efficient and streamlined.
+With this in mind, the process of trade mark registration is, in fact, efficient and streamlined.
 That said, the time taken to registration should be factored in to business plans, to ensure that any applications are filed in good time to achieve protection before a product or service is launched.

 For further information about on how to leverage the very powerful rights your business acquires through trade mark registration, or about Ward Trade Marks, please email Bill Ward: [email protected], or call Bill Ward on 01223 421779.BACK TO BLOG